Azure/azure-docs-sdk-dotnet/api/overview/azure/ai.language.conversations-readme-pre.md

 ---
 title: Azure Cognitive Language Services Conversations client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.AI.Language.Conversations, cognitivelanguage
+keywords: Azure, dotnet, SDK, API, Azure.AI.Language.Conversations, cognitivelanguageunderstanding
-author: ramya-rao-a
+author: heaths
-ms.author: ramyar
+ms.author: heaths
-ms.date: 11/04/2021
+ms.date: 02/08/2022
 ms.topic: reference
 ms.prod: azure
 ms.technology: azure
 ms.devlang: dotnet
-ms.service: cognitivelanguage
+ms.service: cognitivelanguageunderstanding
 ---

-# Azure Cognitive Language Services Conversations client library for .NET - Version 1.0.0-beta.1
+# Azure Cognitive Language Services Conversations client library for .NET - Version 1.0.0-beta.2

 Azure Conversations - the new version of Language Understanding (LUIS) - is a cloud-based conversational AI service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning; and pulls out relevant, detailed information.
 The service utilizes state-of-the-art technology to create and utilize natively multilingual models, which means that users would be able to train their models in one language but predict in others.